-- (2) The definition of any word or term used in this bylaw which is defined in the Municipal Government Act shall have the same definition of the word or term as specified in the Municipal Government Act; - (a) "Accredited Media" means an employee of a Licensed Broadcaster or a member of the Alberta Weekly Newspaper Association; - (b) "Act" means the Municipal Government Act, R.S.A.
+- (2) The definition of any word or term used in this bylaw which is defined in the Municipal Government Act shall have the same definition of the word or term as specified in the Municipal Government Act; - (a) "Accredited Media" means an employee of a Licensed Broadcaster or a member of the Alberta Weekly Newspapers Association; - (b) "Act" means the Municipal Government Act, R.S.A.
 2000, Chapter M-26, and amendments thereto; - (c) "Acting Mayor" means the Member of Council who has been determined to act in the absence or incapacity of the Mayor and Deputy Mayor; - (d) "Administration" means the Chief Administrative Officer or an employee accountable to the Chief Administrative Officer; - (e) "Agenda" means the list of items and order of business for any meeting; - (f) "Chair" means the person who has been given authority to direct the conduct of a meeting, for meetings of Council the Chair is the Mayor;

-- (g) "Chief Administrative Officer" means the person appointed by the Council as Chief Administrative Officer under the Act, or designate; - (h) "Council" means the municipal Council of Lac La Biche County; - (i) "Councillor" means a member of Council elected pursuant to the Local Authorities Election Act, RSA 2000, Chapter L-21; - (j) "County" means the municipal corporation of Lac La Biche County or the area contained within its boundaries; - (k) "Deputy Mayor" means the Member of Council who has been determined to act in the absence or incapacity of the Mayor; - (I) "General Consent" mean an informal way of asking for consensus, used only for routine and noncontroversial decisions, usually of a procedural nature - (m) "Closed Session" means a meeting or a portion of the meeting that is closed to the public in accordance with applicable legislation; - (n) "Consent Agenda" means a group pf items which are not expected to require discussion and/or debate.
-A consent agenda may be adopted by a single motion. - (o) "Mayor" means the Chief Elected Official as defined by the Act; - (p) "Meeting" means a meeting Council held in accordance with the Act and includes a meeting of a Council committee; - (q) "Member" means any member of Council or Council committee; - (r) "Minutes" means the formal record of decisions, without note or comment, of a Meeting; - (s) "Notice of Motion" means the presentation of a motion, for consideration and debate at a subsequent meeting; - (t) "Order of Business" means the order of business and time schedule for a Meeting of Council; - (u) "Organizational Meeting" means the annual Organizational Meeting of Council held pursuant to the Act; - (v) "Peace Officer" has the same meaning as in the Provincial Offences Procedure Act, RSA 2000, Chapter P-34; - (x) "Regular Meeting" is a meeting of Council held in accordance with the Act; - (y) "Special Meeting" is a meeting of Council held in accordance with the Act;
+- (g) "Chief Administrative Officer" means the person appointed by the Council as Chief Administrative Officer under the Act, or designate; - (h) "Closed Session" means a meeting or a portion of the meeting that is closed to the public in accordance with a related section of the Freedom of Information and Protection of Privacy Act; - (i) "Consent Agenda" means a group of items which are not expected to require discussion and/or debate.
+A consent agenda may be adopted by a single motion. - (j) "Council" means the municipal Council of Lac La Biche County; - (k) "Councillor" means a member of Council elected pursuant to the Local Authorities Election Act, RSA 2000, Chapter L-21; - (I) "County" means the municipal corporation of Lac La Biche County or the area contained within its boundaries; - (m) "Deputy Mayor" means the Member of Council who has been determined to act in the absence or incapacity of the Mayor; - (n) "General Consent" means an informal way of asking for consensus, used only for routine and noncontroversial decisions, usually of a procedural nature; - (o) "Mayor" means the Chief Elected Official as defined by the Act; - (p) "Meeting" means a meeting of Council held in accordance with the Act and includes a meeting of a Council committee; - (q) "Member" means any member of Council or Council committee; - (r) "Minutes" means the formal record of decisions, without note or comment, of a Meeting; - (s) "Notice of Motion" means the presentation of a motion, for consideration and debate at a subsequent meeting; - (t) "Order of Business" means the order of business and time schedule for a Meeting of Council; - (u) "Organizational Meeting" means the annual Organizational Meeting of Council held pursuant to the Act; - (v) "Peace Officer" means any sworn member of the Royal Canadian Mounted Police, a Peace Officer appointed under the Peace Officer Act, SA 2016, P-35 and amendments thereto and employed by the County or a Bylaw Enforcement Officer employed by the County; - (w) "Regular Meeting" is a meeting of Council held in accordance with the Act;

+(x) "Special Meeting" is a meeting of Council held in accordance with the Act; Bylaw 23-041